Animadversio/Animadversio.github.io/_academic_notes/Note on Krylov-Subspace Conjugate-Gradient-and-Lancosz-Iteration.md

 ## Motivation

-In practise, many numerical algorithms include iteratively multiply a matrix, like QR algorithm.
+In practise, many numerical algorithms include iteratively multiply a matrix, like power method and QR algorithm.

-All these algorithms have their core connected to a single construct, Krylov subspace and a operation Lancosz Iteration.
+All these algorithms have their core connected to a single construct, Krylov subspace and a operation, Lancosz Iteration.
 So this note motivates to understand this core.